Homogenization framework for rigid and non-rigid foldable origami metamaterials: Introduction

 To bypass the fully resolved, detailed simulation of a periodic metamaterial, homogenization is often used to approximate the global response using an equivalent continuum.
-Multiple theories exist for homogenization, and are effective in simplifying the mechanical analysis of large, periodic tessellations, such as cellular origami metamaterials~\citep{Cheung2014}, origami sheets~\citep{Heimbs2013} and origami tubes~\citep{turco2024long}, corresponding to 3D, 2D and 1D tessellations respectively, for both the in-plane and out-of-plane mechanical properties. \cite{Cheung2014} applied periodic boundary conditions to an interleaved tube cellular structure to examine its elastic properties with classical dimensional scaling analysis. \cite{vasudevan2024homogenization} presented an energy-based homogenization framework to determine the effective elastic constants of a couple-stress continuum representing origami sheets. \cite{Nassar2017} leveraged asymptotic homogenization to fit smooth surfaces with origami tessellations.
+Multiple theories exist for homogenization, and are capable of simplifying the mechanical analysis of large, periodic tessellations, such as cellular origami metamaterials~\citep{Cheung2014,LYU2021106791}, origami sheets~\citep{Heimbs2013} and origami tubes~\citep{turco2024long}, corresponding to 3D, 2D and 1D tessellations, respectively, for both the in-plane and out-of-plane mechanical properties. \cite{xu2024derivation,xu2025modeling} proposed an effective surface theory and its numerical implementation on nonlinear homogenization to characterize origami soft modes using the bar-and-hinge model. \cite{Cheung2014} applied periodic boundary conditions to an interleaved tube cellular structure to examine its elastic properties with classical dimensional scaling analysis. \cite{vasudevan2024homogenization} presented an energy-based homogenization framework with bar-and-hinge to determine the effective elastic constants of a couple-stress continuum representing origami sheets. \cite{Nassar2017} leveraged asymptotic homogenization to fit smooth surfaces with bar-and-hinge origami tessellations.
 Regardless of the method, the idea of homogenization proves to be a powerful tool in revealing the unique kinematics and mechanics of origami metamaterials.